This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 Young adults looking for a first credit card should look to apply for cards with better approval odds.
 The best credit cards for young adults will often offer decent interest rates, rewards for spending, no or low annual fees and considerable perks and protections.

 We suggest comparing flexible credit cards that help earn rewards without an annual fee.
 With that being said, it can be difficult to get approved for the top rewards credit cards when you’re first starting out.
 For those without a credit history, a secured credit card is often the only option.
+Don’t see the card for you?
+Our CardMatch feature can help you find a card that best fits your needs.

 What type of credit card is best to help build credit fast?